EddieSeven/FHSS-Reinforcement-Learning/readme.md

 best possible channels for transmission of data.

+## TODO:

+### Radiowork:

+* Finish radio top_block and packet handling

+* interference detection

+### Cryptography:

+* build a program/cli to input text data.
+Take the data and hash it with the recipient public key. write the data to message

+* take the data from recievedmessage and decrypt it with the private key, display text to console

+### Reinforcement Learning

+* take an array of values that represent interference levels, use a Q function to determine optimal or sub optimal interference levels

+* create test data sets

 This readme will be updated when more information is available to be dispersed.

 CREDIT: